-If the MTA encounters a vendor-specific TLV43 with a vendor ID that the MTA does not recognize as it's own the MTA must ignore the TLV 43 and the MTA MUST continue to process the configuration file.
-If the MTA detects the presence on any TLV other than TLV 11, TLV 43 TLV 64, or TLV254 it MUST reject the configuration file.
-If the MTA encounters an unrecognized variable binding in a TLV 11 or TLV 64, it MUST reject the configuration file.
+If the MTA encounters a vendor-specific TLV43 with a vendor ID that the MTA does not recognize as its own, the MTA must ignore the TLV 43 and the MTA MUST continue to process the configuration file.
+If the MTA detects the presence of an unrecognized TLV (TLV type other than TLV 11, TLV 43, TLV 64, TLV 38, or TLV254), the MTA MUST ignore the TLV assuming the length field of the unrecognized TLV is 2 bytes and proceed with further processing.
+The MTA MUST report a provisioning state of passWithWarnings and populate the error OID table (pktcMtaDevErrorOidsTable) if it detects the presence of an unrecognized TLV.
+If the MTA encounters an unrecognized variable binding in a TLV 11 or TLV 64, it MUST ignore this binding, MUST report a provisioning state of passWithWarnings and populate the error OID table (pktcMtaDevErrorOidsTable).
+It is strongly recommended for the vendors to give serious considerations to backward compatibility issues when modifying existing or introducing new sub TLVs for TLV 43.

 The MTA MUST attempt to accept configuration file that contains valid set of per-realm and per-CMS configuration data identified in sections 9.1.4 and 9.1.5 even if the MTA endpoints are not associated with the CMS in the per-CMS configuration data.
-If the contents exceed the maximum number of entries an MTA can support, the MTA MUST repost a failure in the final SNMP inform message (MTA-25).